 Ramey warrants are a very special kind of arrest warrant.
 Like arrest warrants, it allows the police to detain a person of interest, but the process is sped up.

 For regular warrants, the police are required to submit evidence and probable cause to the local D.A (district attorney) before it is shown to a judge and a warrant is issued.

 Ramey warrants skip the D.A step and probable cause and evidence is shown directly to the judge.
 Ramey warrants time limit typically give law enforcement 90 days to carry it out before the warrant expires.

 Do Search Warrants Expire?

-Lastly, the statute of limitations for an execution, or death warrant, is 60 days.
+Lastly, the statue of limitations for an execution, or death warrant, is 60 days.
 After which, the person of interest typically awaits another execution order to be signed.
-If you need think you have criminal warrants and how long warrants last its best to find a bondsman and a lawyer.

 To close, if you think you need a criminal lawyer because you may have you have outstanding criminal warrants and the warrant time on your alleged crime have not passed; you have to know just how long criminal warrants last.